 - All permanent workplaces should have quality natural light.

-- Allow light to travel across different areas using transparent or translucent partitions for a sense of openness.
+- Allow light to travel across different areas using transparent or translucent partitions creating a sense of openness.

-- Quality of light depends on the materials’ reflectivity, so consider when defining colours for finishes.
+- Quality of light depends on the materials’ reflectivity, which should be considered when defining colours for finishes.